oversizedhat/oscarberg.com/content/blog/rpi-docker.md

 # this will prompt for password
 ssh-copy-id rpi
 ```
-6. But afterwards you are can login without any password
+6. ...and afterwards you are can login without any password
 ```bash
 ssh rpi
 Linux raspberrypi 5.4.51-v7l+ #1333 SMP Mon Aug 10 16:51:40 BST 2020 armv7l